wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 There are errors in the measurements of the wheel encoders, such as noisy signals which may undercount or overcount the 'ticks' from the wheel encoders.
 The sampling interval is not precisely known.
-There are errors in the math used for the computation of the integration of the velocity.
+There are errors in the digital math used for the computation of the integration of the velocity.
 These errors can accumulate over time and cause the odometry to drift away from its actual pose.
-Also, odometry is an estimate of the robot's actual movement.
+So, odometry is an estimate of the robot's actual movement.
-The robot usually does not move exactly as predicted by the wheel encoders.
+Even that estimate is unlikely to exactly match the movement that was expected given the commands issued to move the robot.

 If the errors are too large or the odometry reports don't come in fast enough, the ability to create a map of the environment or to navigate through it can be compromised.

 Odometry as described relies especially on two fundamental physical measurements of the robot: the wheel radius and the distance between the wheels.